 Above Ads: Lucky Jordan First and Later Run at Chicago Sites

 Lastly and back to Blu-Ray, there is Lucky Jordan, another Paramount fewer saw till recent, Alan Ladd’s first starring role and brisk at just over eighty minutes.
 He runs horse parlors and is shady overall, icy cold to dames rightly not to trust, an unwilling draftee who deserts but catches spies toward last reel redemption.
 Hope I haven’t spoiled suspense for anyone.
 I like Ladd and have spoke it plain here, pleased then to have this and Saigon in offing, plus R-2 of The Great Gatsby due soon.
 Ladd’s persona was a done deal early on, his popularity immense, especially among women.
 He was a “sigma male,” lone wolf, possibly, in fact hopefully, dangerous, because that’s how fans liked him.
 Sigma males are hot again thanks to John Wick, who if you go on a hundred or so places at You Tube, is celebrated as an ultimate sigma male.
 Every man likes to think of himself a little bit sigma, if not altogether so.
-Takes less energy or commitment than being an alpha male, which seems to me burdensome, having to order so many people around and having less time to watch movies like Lucky Jordan and then write about them.
+Takes less energy or commitment than being an alpha male, which seems to me burdensome, having to order so many people around and getting less time to watch movies like Lucky Jordan and then write about them.
 Point being everything new is more-less recycled old.
 John Wick is Alan Ladd with darker outfits and inclination to kill scores more than Ladd even on his moodiest day.
 Maybe it's hearting Ladd that makes me also enjoy John Wick.
 Having seen the first three Wicks, I am even tempted to walk in a theater for recently released JW --- Chapter Four, a first such admission-paying venture since Once Upon a Time in Hollywood.

 Monday, April 03, 2023